Restaurant Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for restaurant roles in Nebraska?

 H-2B is the most common visa for seasonal or temporary hourly restaurant roles such as cooks, servers, and dishwashers, subject to an annual cap.
 H-1B applies to restaurant managers or corporate culinary directors where the role requires a bachelor's degree or equivalent.
-O-1 is occasionally used for executive chefs with documented national recognition.
-J-1 covers culinary trainees through approved exchange programs at participating Nebraska establishments.
+O-1 visa is occasionally used for executive chefs with documented national recognition.
+J-1 visa covers culinary trainees through approved exchange programs at participating Nebraska establishments.

 Which cities in Nebraska have the most restaurant visa sponsorship jobs?